eleveyuan/ML_BASE/basic_lib/eigenML/readme.md

 step 2: use cmake build eigen

-attention: you should make a directory named "build", then cmake it
+**attention**: you should make a directory named "build", then cmake it

 step 3: cmake your project